EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_multi_level_gp_tutorial.md

 training_data = MultiLevel([data1, data2])
 ```

+!!! note

+    It is worth noting here for clarity that delta is calculated by `lhs_inputs2` being run through both level 1 and level 2 (see `sim_delta` function) to  make a single training point for delta.
+    These points run through level 1 for calculating this delta are **not** automatically included in the training data for the level 1 GP.

 If we wish, we can verify that we have the correct data at each level by doing some
 manual inspections: